-When you land you really don’t want is to be herded in to immigration before being catapulted in to arrivals, a blurry field of colour disrupted by groans of taxis and signs with strangers names.
-What you do want on of want a smiling face, a personal touch and someone to take your comotosed sleep induced self straight to your accommodation, note straight, not after 16 other drop offs.
+When you land you really don’t want to be herded in to immigration before being catapulted in to arrivals, a blurry field of colour disrupted by groans of taxis and signs with strangers names.
+What you do want is a smiling face, a personal touch and someone to take your comatose sleep-induced self straight to your accommodation, note straight, not after 16 other drop offs.

 Welcome weeks traditionally include an airport shuttle and after a long ol’ journey this isn’t EXACTLY what you want, it’s what you NEED!

-There are a few things that you need to sort out when you move somewhere and in Australia that would be the phone sim, bank account and tax file number.
+There are a few things that you need to sort out when you move somewhere and in Australia that would be the sim card, bank account and Tax File Number.

-Why do we say for definite?
-Because some things you mean to do, want to do but things get in the way.
+Why do we say for real?
+Because some things you mean to do, want to do but things just get in the way.
 Just like things back home, life admin will always be put off because it isn’t fun!

-Welcome weeks not only sort your admin out immediately but they’re there to answer any questions that may be individual to your situation.
+Companies that do Welcome Weeks not only sort your admin out immediately but they’re there to answer any questions that may be individual to your situation.
 Plus, they’re not just there at the start, the best packages offer support for the duration of your stay in Australia.

-What’s with the definite again Adam?
-Well of course you go with the intentions of meeting people but in 2018 it’s actually easier than ever to talk to anyone while not talking to anyone.
+What’s with the ‘for real’ again Adam?
+Well of course you go with the intentions of meeting people but nowadays it’s actually easier than ever to talk to anyone while not talking to anyone.
 What am I going on about?
-Phones and wifi!
+Phones and WiFi!

-When I started travelling (only 2010!) smart phones weren’t a thing and free wifi in hostels were definitely not a thing.
+When I started travelling (only 2010!) smart phones weren’t a thing and free WiFi in hostels was definitely not a thing.
 This means we couldn’t look around a room, see no-one familiar and fall back on to the safety net ‘grab the phone out of the pocket’.

-Welcome weeks force the issue, not in an uncomfortable way, but in a way that throws a group of likeminded people in the same situation together.
+Welcome Weeks force the issue, not in an uncomfortable way, but in a way that throws a group of likeminded people in the same situation together.
 It’s a readymade group of people with the same short-term goals but also with the same nervousness and excitement as you.
-We regularly hear people tell us they did a welcome week because it ‘ensured they made friends’.
+We regularly hear people tell us they did a welcome week because it ‘ensured they met people and made friends’.
 And that’s exactly what it does.

-Ok ok, honestly this is the final time I’ll use the definite, but trust me it’s needed!
+Ok ok, honestly this is the final time I’ll use the ‘for real’ thing, but trust me it’s needed!
 This one and the last one are very much linked.

-Much like meeting people, before you leave home you’re keen to experience new and amazing things and that’s why you’ve left home to go travelling.
+Much like meeting people, before you leave home you’re keen to experience new and amazing things and that’s the whole reason why you’ve left home to go travelling in the first place.

-Sometimes though, these things are about throwing yourself out of your comfort zone meaning after that 24 hour flight and perhaps not knowing many people, it’s totally natural to retreat within your shell a little and that means some experiences can fall by the wayside.
+Sometimes though, these things are about throwing yourself out of your comfort zone.
+After that 24 hour flight and perhaps not knowing many people, it’s totally natural to retreat within your shell a little and that means some experiences can fall by the wayside.
 You might want to spend your first week surfing, experiencing Melbourne’s food and drink scene or getting up close to Aussie wildlife, all of which is better to do with people.

-When you do a welcome week, not only do you have your new friends to do these cool things with, you have so many experiences and activities already organised.
-The people organising these trips do this for a living, making sure you have the best experience possible is their life!
+When you do a Welcome Week, not only do you have your new friends to do these cool things with, you have so many experiences and activities already organised.
+The people organising these trips do this for a living, making sure you have the best experience possible is their life goal!
 When you arrive and know you want to go surfing, it could take you days picking the best beach, how to get there and some people to do a lesson with you.
 When you do a welcome week, all you need to know is to bring a towel and swim suit, easy.
 That leads me on to my next point.